Dimasarsyad4/SaaS-QA-Case-Study/LegacyApp-TestPlan.md

 # 1. Purpose

-This document defines the scope, approach, environment, and criteria for manual testing of the Desktop Attendance Management System — a desktop-based attendance and payroll management application integrating local physical biometric hardware with cloud database infrastructure.
+This document defines the scope, approach, environment, and criteria for manual testing of the Desktop Attendance Management System — a desktop-based attendance management application integrating local physical biometric hardware with cloud database infrastructure.

 The primary objective is to ensure new deployments do not disrupt critical business paths, including attendance report generation, local network handshakes, and